c-/weeSpindel/README.md

 handled by either removing it (I mount mine on pin headers) or some sort of TBD pogo pin jig.

-weeSpindel is running a stripped down firmware which transmits reports using ESP-NOW.
-ESP-NOW allows for low-overhead transmission, which reduces the wake-read-send-sleep cycle to approximately 100-120ms.
-A ESP-NOW-to-MQTT (ESP32 with W5500 ethernet) gateway makes the sensor results available in Home Assistant, etc.
+weeSpindel is running a stripped down firmware which transmits reports using an ESP-NOW broadcast rather than WiFi.
+ESP-NOW allows for low-overhead transmission, which reduces the wake-read-send-sleep cycle to approximately 100-120ms (we only bother with five samples from the MPU, which honestly might even be excessive).
+A ESP-NOW-to-MQTT (ESP32 with an W5500 ethernet module) gateway makes the sensor results available in Home Assistant, etc. Configurability is... minimal.

 Note that we don't bother with something like a MOSFET to cut power to the MPU module; between it and the (on my board, at least) Torex XC6204 LDO